-In the acute angle-closure type, patients typically present with severe sudden ocular pain, redness, blurry vision/decreased visual acuity, headache, nausea or vomiting, and may complain of seeing halos of light.
+In the acute angle-closure type, patients typically present with severe sudden ocular pain, redness, blurry vision/decreased visual acuity, headache, nausea, or vomiting, and may complain of seeing halos of light.
 Patients will have an unresponsive mid-dilated pupil on examination and a firm feeling eyeball on palpation.
 Typically, attacks are precipitated by pupillary dilation due to weak mydriatic, or dilating, drops.
 Intraocular pressure will typically be high and often in the 30-50 mm Hg range.
-The angle between the iris and the cornea will be around 20° or less on examination with gonioscopy and/or an anterior chamber depth of less than 2.5mm can be predisposing risk factors.
+Predisposing risk factors include an angle between the iris and the cornea around 20° or less on examination with gonioscopy and/or an anterior chamber depth of less than 2.5mm.
 Patients with these findings should be warned to avoid dilating medications to reduce their risk of developing an acute attack.
 On slit-lamp examination, a large optic cup with narrowing of the neuroretinal rim and splinter hemorrhages may also be present.

 Evaluation is based on a fundoscopic examination, visual field testing, tonometry, optical coherence tomography, and gonioscopy.
 Other helpful tests include visual acuity to see if vision is being affected, pachymetry to evaluate corneal thickness, and retinal scans to help monitor for progressive changes in the retinal nerve fiber layer.

 In making the diagnosis of primary open-angle glaucoma, other disease processes that can cause optic neuropathy must be ruled out.
-Other possible diagnoses to keep in mind are previous ischemic optic neuropathy, optic atrophy, and compressive non-glaucomatous optic neuropathy can cause similar patterns of visual field loss and in some case “pseudo-cupping” of the optic nerve.
+Other possible diagnoses to keep in mind are previous ischemic optic neuropathy, optic atrophy, and compressive non-glaucomatous optic neuropathy can cause similar patterns of visual field loss and in some cases “pseudo-cupping” of the optic nerve.
 In the case that elevated IOP or characteristic glaucomatous optic nerve changes are noted, it’s important to evaluate with gonioscopy to determine if the anterior chamber is open, narrow, or closed.
-Additionally, it is important to evaluate for the often time subtle signs of the many types of secondary glaucoma, review the medication list for possible idiosyncratic drug reactions, steroid response, and to take a thorough history of prior ocular trauma and surgery.
+Additionally, it is important to evaluate for the subtle signs of the many types of secondary glaucoma, review the medication list for possible idiosyncratic drug reactions or steroid response, and take a thorough history of prior ocular trauma and surgery.